-A ThredUp Review: Is It Worth It?
+My ThredUP Review: Is This Thrift Store Worth It?

-ThredUp tries to make you feel better about spending, with messages such as “Save on clothes, save the planet.”
+ThredUP tries to make you feel better about spending, with messages such as “Save on clothes, save the planet.”

-It is true that secondhand shopping keeps clothing out of landfills.
+It’s true that secondhand shopping keeps clothing out of landfills.
 But that’s not new.
 It’s just effective marketing to millennials.

-It’s highly debatably how environmentally friendly it is to pack and ship clothes around the country.
+It’s highly debatable how environmentally friendly it is to pack and ship clothes around the country.
 But setting that concern aside, the real issue for me is the negative impact that ThredUp could have on thrift stores that support charities.